plone/documentation/plone.app.dexterity/designing.md

 For the purpose of this tutorial, we'll build a simple set of types to help conference organizers.
 We want to manage a program consisting of multiple sessions.
 Each session should be listed against a track, and have a time slot, a title, a description, and a presenter.
-We also want to manage bios for presenters.
+We also want to manage biographies for presenters.

 There are many ways to approach this, but here is one possible design:

--   A content type Presenter is used to represent presenter bios.
+-   A content type Presenter is used to represent presenter biographies.
     Fields include name, description, and professional experience.
 -   A content type Program represents a given conference program.
     Besides some basic metadata, it will list the available tracks.